zucaritask/heroku-buildpack-oauth2-proxy/README.md

 of your actual application worker.

 For that purpose, this buildpack installs a script `start_with_oauth2_proxy.sh`.
-This script can be used as the `web` process will pass any requests to the backend process specified as its arguments.
+This script can be used as the `web` process and will pass any requests to the backend process specified as its arguments.

 For example, the `heroku-buildpack-static` has `/app/bin/boot` as entrypoint.
 Given that,